OpenBB-finance/OpenBB/openbb_terminal/miscellaneous/scripts/README.md

 ### Conda Terminal

 After navigating to the location of the OpenBBTerminal repo, one can run integration tests in a few different ways using the wildcard expression.
+Please include a `-t` with `terminal.py` to run the tests.

 - Run all integration tests: